How to Save Money on Your Utility Bills

 - Confirm you’re committed to a new supplier who will then take over dealing with the changeover - this usually takes 2-3 weeks.
 You have a ‘cooling-off’ period of 2 weeks (14 days) to cancel the agreement if you change your mind.

 - Give a meter reading - your new supplier will usually contact or email you to ask for a meter reading about 5 days before you switch.
 They will ensure this meter reading is passed on to your current (old) provider so you do not pay twice for the same energy.
+If you are unsure about how to read them, check out our helpful guide that covers how to read your gas and electricity meters.

 - Set a reminder to do all of the above next year!